 After a successful completion of his studies and internship requirements, ANLCC continued to provide Brad the opportunity to develop his approach and build a thriving private practice in both Portland and Vancouver.
 In 2006, Brad invited 2 other like-minded professionals to join him in providing professional counseling services primarily to those identifying with a Christian faith and seeking services from those who shared some of their most deeply held values.

-Today, ANLCC operates from one, primary facility that is conveniently located and accessible to the entire Portland-Vancouver metro area.
+Today, ANLCC operates from two locations that are conveniently located and accessible to the entire Portland-Vancouver metro area.
 We also offer a variety of other, unique counseling experiences through our strategic partners.

 From its inception to today, ANLCC counseling staff have always sought to hold fast to our mission: